BabarZKhan/mybrd/README.md

+This is a forked repo.
+Original author is this: https://github.com/gurugio

 _First, thank you for taking the time to read my book!
 I want to point out that English is not my first language and you're welcome to give me any feedback for my poor English._

 # Multi-queue block device in Linux kernel v4.4